Anza (singer): Career

 In late 2012, Anza was featured on the song "Unmei no Megami" from the group Dragon Guardian, at the album The Best of Dragon Guardian Saga.
 Since 2013, Anza has performed as a DJ sporadically, alone or with her bandmate Narumi.

-On May 24, 2014, Anza celebrated her 22 years of career in the show "Anza Solo Live" with participation of musicians Kato Tomoko, HIRO and Sakaguchi Masaru, in addition to special guests Okuyama Momoko, Iwana Misako (formerly Kotani Misako), Oda Manabu, Haruka (Rouse Garden) and Fujiwara Yuki.
-On sale at the concert had a small "ANZA BOOK" celebrating her 22-year career's day and a new T-shirt designed by Anza's collaboration brand RAZ.
+On May 24, 2014, Anza celebrated her 22 years of career in the show Anza Solo Live with participation of musicians Kato Tomoko, Hiro and Masaru Sakaguchi, in addition to special guests Okuyama Momoko, Iwana Misako (formerly Kotani Misako), Oda Manabu, Haruka (Rouse Garden) and Fujiwara Yuki.
+On sale at the concert was Anza Book, celebrating her 22-year career, and a new T-shirt designed by Anza's collaboration brand RAZ.

 The music of Head Phones President was the genesis of the rock musical Stand in the World written and directed by Shohei Hayashi, which ran at the Tokyo Arts Center from June 11–13, 2016.
 The band performed during the show which stars Erika Yamakawa, Manabu Oda and Hikari Ono.

-For the 15th anniversary of the PGS SPECIAL STORE, RAZ was in a physical store in Ikebukuro from November 10 to 28, 2016.

-On December 2, 2016, Anza performed the show "Anza Solo Live" on "New eight", in Kamata, Tokyo.
-The show had participation of Iwana Misako, in addition to the musicians Key_TOMO and Gt_HIRO.
-On May 4, 2017, Anza performed the show "ANZA Birthday Live" in the same place, with the same guests, with additional participation of Oda Manabu.

-On February 26, 2017, Anza made a guest appearance on JENOFES at Ikebukuro Live Inn Rosa, Tokyo JAPAN.

-On March 25, 2017, Anza started the column "Good times for a change ☆" at BEEAST web rock magazine.
+For the 15th anniversary of the PGS Special, RAZ had a physical store in Ikebukuro from November 10 to 28.
+On December 2, 2016, Anza performed the show Anza Solo Live" at New Eight in Kamata, Tokyo.
+The show featured Misako Iwana, in addition to the musicians Tomo on keyboards and Hiro on guitar.
+On May 4, 2017, Anza performed the show Anza Birthday Live in the same location, with the same guests, with the additional participation of Manabu Oda.
+On February 26, 2017, Anza made a guest appearance on JENOFES at Ikebukuro Live Inn Rosa in Tokyo.
+On March 25, she started the column "Good times for a change ☆" on the Beeast online music magazine.

-Anza solo 20th anniversary, RAZ 7th anniversary SPECIAL LIVE "ANZA WORLD" was on July 13, 2018 at Sengawa Fix Hall with guests Iwana Misako and NANA(REASTERISK); musicians TOMO and HIRO; Apparel RAZ; dj NARUMI and models Chiro, AREA, iPo, Nagano Erina, Misato Koromo, Otaki Tetsutaro and Ayami Rika.
+Anza World, a special live celebrating the 20th anniversary of Anza's colo career and the seventh anniversary of RAZ, was held on July 13, 2018 at Sengawa Fix Hall with guests Misako Iwana and Nana (Reasterisk); musicians Tomo and Hiro; apparel RAZ; DJ Narumi and models Chiro, Area, iPo, Erina Nagano, Misato Koromo, Tetsutaro Otaki and Rika Ayami.